 This — paired with the fact that 60% of viewers describe YouTube content as personally meaningful to them, and 45% say the platform lets them explore their passions and views3 — has given rise to people expecting brands and creators to personalise their video content.

 Personalisation can be as simple as honing in on a specific Ramadan trend.
-For example, this Eid-prayer-in-Roblox video, by creator DawoodSavage, pairs spirituality with the virtual gaming universe, Roblox, appealing to gamers who partake in the holy month:
+For example, creator DawoodSavage made an Eid-prayer-in-Roblox video which paired spirituality with the virtual gaming universe, Roblox, appealing to gamers who partake in the holy month.
+But brands can also level up their personalisation.

 A study in (dialled up) personalisation success from Coca-Cola Arabia